-Windermere High School’s PE director Brad White and the person behind the development of the Windermere Community Fitness Park (WCFP) has announced phase two of the development will include a sports feature completely new to Vancouver, an outdoor table tennis court.
-While ping pong tables dot Vancouver, none are placed on a standardized court.
-Instead, all are placed haphazardly in busy public areas without much thought for the safety of players.
+Windermere High School’s PE director Brad White announced on May 1 that phase two of the Windermere Community Fitness Park (WCFP), Vancouver’s first dedicated outdoor table tennis court, has received funding from the provincial government.
 “It’s a first for Vancouver”, says a spokesperson for Ping Pong In Vancouver, a table tennis advocacy website dedicated to bringing standardized table tennis infrastructure in Vancouver parks.
 “In the two years we’ve lobbied, we haven’t had any success attracting the attention of parks planners.
 But Brad White gets it.
 The VSB gets it.
-They see table tennis as a sport and understand the necessity of creating safe places to play sports.
-This is recognition that kids can grow to become champions when they have access to legitimate, safe, sport infrastructure.”
+They see table tennis as a sport and understand the necessity of creating spaces to play sports.
+This is recognition that kids can grow to become table tennis champions when they have access to a safe place to play.”

-Now with funding in place, it’s estimated that the table tennis court, featuring two concrete tables, adjacent benches, signage and modest landscaping will be the main feature of phase two of the development of Windermere Community Fitness Park.
-Other phase two features include two tribute benches over looking the fitness park and table tennis court, some modest landscaping improvements and signage.
-The tables will be set on a concrete slab on the remaining strip of park immediately south of the fitness area.
-“Measuring 17 feet by 75 feet, the long narrow rectangle is perfect for a table tennis court”, says Brad White.
+Now with funding in place, it’s estimated that the table tennis court, featuring two concrete tables on a large concrete pad, benches, signage and modest landscaping will be completed by mid summer.
+The court will be built on the remaining strip of park bordering the south edge of the fitness area.
+“Measuring approximately 18 feet by 80 feet, the long narrow rectangle is perfect for a table tennis court”, says Brad White.
 “The site is quite sheltered from winds, particularly winds from the south.
-Winds are a joy-kill for the outdoor version of table tennis”.
+Winds are a joy-kill for the outdoor version of table tennis.”

 What constitutes a table tennis court?